 Aurora Forecast in Iceland now

-Below is a brief text analysis of the Aurora Forecast in Iceland Now.
-After that we give an explanation of all the deciding factors for a Northern Lights sighting and what to look for in a forecast.
+We will resume the text analysis Aurora Forecast in Iceland Now next season.
+Below we give an explanation of all the deciding factors for a Northern Lights sighting and what to look for in a forecast.
 For a long term forecast scroll all the way to the bottom.

 Aurora Forecast in Iceland Now